-Antenna unit is composed by antenna groupware, antenna switch and FEM SKY77552.
+Antenna unit is composed by antenna groupware, antenna switch and RF7168.
 This antenna groupware is the transceiver of the wireless signal that is composed by inside antenna, and could fetch up the disadvantages such as the low efficiency and the poor radiance direction by the high performance match.
-This phone has the antenna switch and diplexer.
-The antenna switch is used as the auto-test mechanical switch, which is located at the RF channel and parallel connected to the antenna.
-When producing and testing, it is connected to the test cable.
-Diplexer is used to isolate the received and transmitted signals, which can reduce the interference.